 Her accomplishments include awards for fiscal responsibility and government transparency (number one in the nation), awards for public safety (number one in the nation), awards for creating affordable housing, awards for increasing children's health, awards for sustainability and environmental achievements, reinstatement of the Green Ribbon Environmental Committee, expansion of the iShuttle to reduce traffic congestion and pollution, implementation of a $19 million plan to reduce traffic congestion, returning live music to Irvine with the opening of a 12,000-seat live music amphitheater in the Great Park, opening of the Great Park Sports Complex, including the Championship Soccer Stadium, the Ice Arena, the Great Park Baseball Stadium, and numerous sports fields, as well as bringing Pretend City Children’s Museum and the new Wild Rivers Water Park to the Great Park.

-Melissa lives with her husband, Dr. Michael Fox, their teenage son, Max, and their Siberian Husky, Scout, in the Northpark community of Irvine.
+Melissa lives in the Portola Springs neighborhood of Irvine with her husband, Dr. Michael Fox, and their Siberian Husky rescue, Chief.